xy-241/CS-Notes/content/Computer Organisation/Processor/Clock Oscillator.md

 ![[duty_cycle.png|350]]

 - The ratio of time the [[Clock Signal]] is in the high state (logical 1) to the total period of the signal

-## Terminologies
----
-### Propagation Delay
-- The time it takes for the [[#Clock Signal]] to traverse the entire circuit
-- We need to wait for the propagation delay, in order to have a proper clock signal that has both active high and active low

 ## References
 ---